GoogleCloudPlatform/cloud-foundation-toolkit/dm/templates/sap_hana/README.md

 2) Set up a NAT gateway: so that your VMs can access the internet without having to have a public IP address.
 3) Create necessary firewall rules, to allow connectivity between bastion hosts and the instance where HANA is deployed.
 4) Install SAP HANA using by leveraging existing [templates](https://cloud.google.com/solutions/sap/docs/sap-hana-deployment-guide).
 5) Deploy two bastion-hosts.
-Once which is windows-based
+A Linux instance for SSH and a Windows instance for RDP/HANA Studio access.

 ## Prerequisites